solaris-wm/solaris-engine/docs/source/system_overview.rst

 ``SolarisEngine`` uses Docker and Docker Compose to manage its components.
 The controller bot, camera bot, spectator bot, and Minecraft server are separate Docker containers.
 The controller bot has the additional ``act_recorder`` Python process for writing actions to disk that runs in a separate Docker container.
 All in all, for two players, it's ``2 * 4 + 1 = 9`` long running Docker containers total.
-They are bundled in Docker Compose, forming a instance, which allows them to run in isolation.
+They are bundled in Docker Compose, forming an instance, which allows them to run in isolation.
 A Docker Compose instance also has two additional procedural Docker containers, ``plugin_starter`` and ``prep_data``, that run at startup to set up the Minecraft server and the server-side plugin.